IMAGINARY/piano-genie/README.md

 ## Configuration

 The app can be configured through the config.json file in its root directory.
+Copy the `config.sample.json` file to `config.json` and modify its values as desired.

 Keys supported are: